Wodie/HDLC_Board/README.md

 Buffer from Sync to Async is unlimited.
 Buffer from Async to Sync is limited to 120/112 bytes, but need testing.

-# P25NX_v2 Software

-To use the p25nx_v2.x.x program copy files to your Raspberry path /opt/p25nx2.

-TO run the configuration menu:

-cd /opt/p25nx2
-sudo chmod 755 p25nx2-menu
-sudo ./p25nx2-menu

-there you can make the initial setup, download libraries to get it working, etc.

-Update the config.ini file with your callsign and IP address, etc. Mode = 0 means Serial, Mode = 1 means Cisco STUN.

-Modify the hosts.txt file with the Talk Groups you want lo add to the Scan list by setting the last field to a highest take precedence >= 1, 0 = No Scan.

-# Running software

-sudo perl p25nx_v2.x.x.pl

-# Making it an exe

-sudo chmod +x p25nx_v2.x.x.pl

-sudo cpan -i PAR::Packer

-pp -o p25nx2.exe p25nx_v2.x.x.pl

 This software and hardware is licenced under the GPL v3.
 If you are using it, please let me know, I will be glad to know it.